tsuki-lang/tsuki/spec.md

 A mutable pointer type is written as `^var T`.
 An immutable pointer type is written as `^T`.

-Currently, pointers can only appear inside of procedure parameter lists, to allow a procedure to modify an outside variable.
+Pointers can only appear inside of procedure parameter lists, to allow a procedure to modify an outside variable, but also in procecure return types, to let outside code modify inner variables.
+Using these pointers is heavily restricted though: to maintain memory safety, they cannot be moved out of their original storage location.

 A simple example showcasing mutable pointers would incrementing an integer variable by passing its address to a procedure.
 ```
 fun inc(x: ^var Int)
+  # Assignment operators automatically dereference pointers on the
+  # left-hand side.
-  x^ += 1
+  x += 1

 var x = 0
-inc(^var x)
+inc(^x)
 print(x)  # 1
 ```
 It's also possible to create pointers to other things, such as object fields, and slice elements.

-Pointers can be created using the `^var` and `^` prefix operators, and dereferenced using the `^` postfix operator.
+Pointers can be created using the `^` prefix operator, and dereferenced using the `^` postfix operator.
+The `^` prefix operator always creates a pointer of the biggest possible mutability; eg. when a pointer to a `var` variable is taken, using the `^` operator on that variable will return `^var T`.
+This isn't a problem since `^var T` is implicitly convertible to `^T`.

 Pointers are also subject to automatic dereferencing when calling instance functions.
 Consider this example:
 ```
 object Example
   val x: Int